 - 4. Identify the following agencies and describe their relationship with the agency responsible for the oversight of the Synar requirements. - a.
 Identify the state agency responsible for tobacco prevention activities (the agency that receives the Centers for Disease Control and Prevention's National Tobacco Control Program funding).

-New Jersey Department of Health (DOH), Division of Family Health Services, Community Health and Wellness Unit, Office of Tobacco Control, Nutrition and Fitness (OTCNF), Tobacco Age of Sale Enforcement (TASE) - b.
-Has the responsible agency changed since last year's Annual Synar Report?
+New Jersey Department of Health (DOH), Division of Community Health Service, Community Health and Wellness Unit b.
+Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ∑ No